Cao Pi: Succession issues and death

 An immediate issue after Cao Pi became emperor in 220 was who the empress would be.
 Lady Zhen was his wife.
 Cao Pi summoned Lady Zhen to Luoyang, but Lady Zhen refused because of her poor health.
 In August 221, Lady Zhen died and the position of empress went to Guo Nüwang.
+(Note: This account was found in Wei Shu (Book of Wei) and was not included in the original Sanguozhi.
+Pei Songzhi added this annotation to Lady Zhen's biography in Sanguozhi and went on to speculate that there were hidden reasons as to why Cao Pi did not make Lady Zhen his empress and killed her later on.
+Pei also wrote of his skepticism of the truthfulness of the anecdotes between Ladies Bian and Zhen, and approved of Chen Shou not including them when he compiled the original Sanguozhi.)

 Guo Nüwang did not bear Cao Pi any children.
 Cao Rui was the eldest of Cao Pi's sons, but because of his mother's death, he was not instated as the crown prince.
 Instead, Cao Rui was appointed "Prince of Pingyuan" after his father's ascension to the throne.
 Cao Pi did not appear to have seriously considered any other son as heir.
-(It might have been because the other sons were all significantly younger, although their ages were not recorded in history.)
+(Note: It might have been because the other sons were all significantly younger, although their ages were not recorded in history.)
 In the summer of 226, when Cao Pi was seriously ill, he finally named Cao Rui as his crown prince.
 On his deathbed, he entrusted Cao Rui to the care of Cao Zhen, Chen Qun and Sima Yi.
 Following his father's death, Cao Rui ascended the throne at the age of 21.